Bazzu85/MKVmergeBatcher/README.md

 Join the MkvMergeBather Discord server to chat and support: https://discord.gg/Eztf8tQWdt

+If you want to help translate please open a new issue here on GitHub!

 ## How the app works

 - Fill all options in View-Options (only the first time)